Exclusive Interview with Zmiya Mochoruk 30/08 /2010

 think that in subtle ways it is always evolving.

-Q: What's the best and worst parts of being a full time,
+Q: What are the best and worst parts of being a full time,

 working artist?